IHTSDO/snomed-publish/config/nginx/README.md

   - **Refset API** (Tomcat, MySQL, Java 7),
   - **Sparql API** (Fuseki, Java)

-- You might want to deploy these on to different servers, as they are standalone apps

-- Download the site configs from our [Github repository](https://github.com/IHTSDO/snomed-publish/tree/master/config/nginx)
+- Download the site configs for these apps from our [Github repository](https://github.com/IHTSDO/snomed-publish/tree/master/config/nginx)

 - You will need to change the filenames / server names / SSL certificate location and name to match the URL the app(s) will be deployed to